djndl1/CSNotes/cpp/reference.md

 - an object that is cast to an rvalue reference.

-- an expression accessing a non-static class data member whose object is an xvalue or a pointer-to-member expression in which the left-hand side operand is an xvalue and the right-hand side operand is a pointer to a data member. ???
+- an expression accessing a non-static class data member whose object is an xvalue or a pointer-to-member (`a.*mp`) expression in which the left-hand side operand is an xvalue and the right-hand side operand is a pointer to a data member. ???

 Named rvalue reference are treated as lvalues and anonymous rvalue references to objects are treated as xvalues.
 Rvalue references to functions are treated as lvalues whether anonymous or not.